chtoucas/Narvalo.NET/docs/Overview.md

 After upgrading Visual Studio or MSBuild, do not forget to update the `VisualStudioVersion` property in both Make.Shared.props, PSakefile.ps1 and MSBuild.cmd.
 We might also need to update the `SDK40ToolsPath` property.

+Other places to look at:
+- fsci.cmd (for F# updates)
+- `TargetFrameworkVersion` in Narvalo.Common.props

 ### Copyright